Big Spring Canyon/Squaw Canyon Loop

 From the turning point, there are gorgeous views of the Big Spring Canyon and Squaw Canyon, including many unique and visually appealing desert features.

-, the most technical and exposed portions of the run will occur near the junction.
+At the intersection with the Squaw Canyon Trail, take a left turn (north) to begin the return journey.
+Like the Big Spring Canyon Trail, the most technical and exposed portions of the run will occur near the junction.
 After about mile 4.5, the travel will mellow, and a gentle descent will return visitors to the trailhead.